Kyphosis is a curving of the spine that causes a bowing or rounding of the back, which leads to a hunchback or slouching posture.

 - Congenital kyphosis requires corrective surgery at an early age.

-- Scheuermann's disease is treated with a brace and physical therapy.
-Occasionally surgery is needed for large (greater than 60 degrees), painful curves.
+- Scheuermann disease is treated with a brace and physical therapy.
+Sometimes surgery is needed for large (greater than 60 degrees), painful curves.

-- Multiple compression fractures from osteoporosis can be left alone if there are no nervous system problems or pain.
-However, the osteoporosis needs to be treated to help prevent future fractures.
-For debilitating deformity or pain, surgery is an option.
+- Compression fractures from osteoporosis can be left alone if there are no nervous system problems or pain.
+But the osteoporosis needs to be treated to help prevent future fractures.
+For severe deformity or pain from osteoporosis, surgery is an option.

-- Kyphosis caused by infection or tumor needs to be treated more aggressively, often with surgery and medications.
+- Kyphosis caused by infection or tumor needs prompt treatment, often with surgery and medicines.

-Adolescents with Scheuermann's disease tend to do well even if they need surgery, and the disease stops once they stop growing.
+Young teens with Scheuermann disease tend to do well, even if they need surgery.
+The disease stops once they stop growing.
 If the kyphosis is due to degenerative joint disease or multiple compression fractures, surgery is needed to correct the defect and improve pain.

 - Decreased lung capacity